srcfl/srcful-documentation/docs/developer/auth.md

   "iss": "7f3a9b2e",
   "created": "2025-04-28T08:50:41Z",
   "expiration": "2025-04-28T09:10:41Z",
-  "tnonce": "gxM4TS1jlMXrn8WZYiT2sa6KTj5OykpyyVREsztJmm4",
-  "delegatedKey": "CQLXd4Py9PENcUQbKZyeiipzzoVrcF8WntzARH9Pvv98",
-  "nonce": "b88b45e1-fc5a-4cb1-b689-0d8f7f4cba04"
+ **dtoken**: The original delegate token signed by the issuer "nonce": "b88b45e1-fc5a-4cb1-b689-0d8f7f4cba04"
 }
 ```
 Where:
 - **iss**: The id of the public key in Bifrost
-- **tnonce**: The delegate token nonce as specified in attributes.nonce
-- **delegatedKey**: The delegated key as specified in the delegate token
+- **dToken**: The original delegate token signed by the issuer.
+Importantly this token contains the permissions, renewable and delegateKey

 ### Validation
 Validation of a renew token follows the steps:
-1. Extract the delegate token and certificate tokens.
+1. Extract the certificate tokens.
-2. Ensure valid signatures of the delegate token and certificate tokens (fetch the public key from Bifrost using the keyId in the certificate token).
+2. Ensure valid signatures the certificate token (fetch the public key from Bifrost using the keyId in the certificate token).
+3. Check expiration of the certificate token
+4. Extract the delegate token (dtoken attribute)
+5. Ensure valid signature of the dtoken (issuer attribute public key)
-3. Ensure valid signature of renew token (use delegateKey from delegate token)
+6. Ensure valid signature of renew token (use delegateKey from delegate token)
-4. Ensure certificate token is not expired and that nonce is the same in the certificate and the delegate token
-5. The renew token is now valid and continued validation of message and permissions can be done.
+8. The renew token is now valid and continued validation of message and permissions can be done.